goa-codebet/nimble-docs/docs/guide/README.md

 It's suitable for building your personal homepage with:
 - About me :raising_hand:
-- Projects, publications, portfolio :books:
+- News, publications, portfolio :books:
 - Biography, timeline, resume(CV) :page_with_curl:

 ## Features